-- Contractor certifies that it will not and has not used Federal appropriated funds to pay any person or organization for influencing or attempting to influence an officer or employee of any agency, a member of Congress, officer or employee of Congress, or an employee of a member of Congress in connection with obtaining any Federal contract, grant or any other award covered by 31 USC 1352.
-Contractor shall also disclose to Department of Health Care Services ("DHCS") any lobbying with non-Federal funds that takes place in connection with obtaining any Federal award. - F. Ownership: Contractor shall provide written verification of compliance with CFR, Title 42, sections 455.101 and 455.104.
-This verification will be provided to Nevada County Behavioral Health ("NCBH") by December 31 of each year and when prescribed below. - (a) Who must provide disclosures.
-The Medi-Cal agency must obtain disclosures from disclosing entities, fiscal agents, and managed care entities.
-Contractor and any of its
+Contractor certifies that it will not and has not used Federal appropriated funds to pay any person or organization for influencing or attempting to influence an officer or employee of any agency, a member of Congress, officer or employee of Congress, or an employee of a member of Congress in connection with obtaining any Federal contract, grant or any other award covered by 31 USC 1352.
+Contractor shall also disclose to Department of Health Care Services ("DHCS") any lobbying with non-Federal funds that takes place in connection with obtaining any Federal award.

-Page 22 of 31
+F. Ownership: Contractor shall provide written verification of compliance with CFR, Title 42, sections 455.101 and 455.104.
+This verification will be provided to Nevada County Behavioral Health ("NCBH") by December 31 of each year and when prescribed below.

-Exhibit D
+Page 20 of 28 Exhibit D Health Provisions